Jonathan Spero, MD, InHouse Physicians, December 7, 2011

 Patient Centered Medical Home

-The clinicians at the worksite clinic can build a medical home model program.
+The clinicians at the worksite center can build a medical home model program.
 The medical home model understands that chronic diseases require input from multiple providers and specialists and are often difficult to manage for providers as well as the patient.
 The worksite clinician can act as a coordinator of care ensuring quality, cost effective, evidence based medicine is delivered.
 In addition to educating the patient on their condition, the “coordinator” communicates to all physicians involved in the care of the patient.
 This program acts as a very effective disease management program with member engagement levels routinely above 80 percent.
-The worksite clinic enrolls members who are at high risk based on the analysis of gaps in care mentioned above.
+The worksite center enrolls members who are at high risk based on the analysis of gaps in care mentioned above.
 Common diseases that are coordinated include diabetes, heart disease, asthma, arthritis, and chronic pain.